phamphihungbk/tinny-docker/README.md

 - Nginx reserve proxy
 - Mysql
 - PhpMyAdmin
-- Automated deployment on Service Provider with Terraform
+- Automated deployment on Service Provider with Terraform (update later)
-- Shell script for different environment deployment (local & prod)
+- Shell script for different environment deployment (local & prod) (update later)
-- Apache Ant

 How to use: